What is a Womens health Physio?

 - External assessment (looking at the outside of your body to see how your back, hips and pelvis move)

-- Internal assessment (examining the muscles and tissues inside of your pelvis - pictured below)
+- Internal assessment (examining the muscles and tissues inside of your pelvis) - see more about an internal exam here

 For more information about the process of an internal examination - stay tuned!